pacha/spekulatio-old/README.md

   content file.
 If a template of that name doesn't exist then an error is raised.

-* If the key is not present, then the default `layout.html` name is used.
+* If the `_template` key is not present, then the default `layout.html` name is used.
 If a template with that name is present in the _templates_ folder of the user, then that template is used.
 If not, then Spekulatio will use a default template that just creates an HTML listing all the data entries of the content file.

 ### Static files